Business partnership can run into rough waters just like a marriage.

 For a new business venture to succeed, what is more important than having a great business idea?
 It’s finding the right business partner!

-It is unfortunate to hear stories of founding teams with an amazing business idea that fell apart because they didn’t connect on a personal level.
+It is unfortunate to hear stories of founding teams with an amazing business idea which fell apart because they didn’t connect on a personal level.

 Does that mean building a successful partnership is impossible?
 Not when you stay on course.
 Perhaps with these tips, you can succeed: